 It is not usually necessary to have any physical contact with participants.
 We recognise that in practical theatre workshops there may be a need for physical contact, for example to demonstrate a technique or exercise.
 In this circumstance you should employ safe touch principles and explain to the child / adult at risk what you intend to do and gain their permission.
-Ensure any physical contact is only made when necessary and is only made with the individual's permission.
+Ensure any physical contact is only made with the individual's permission.